sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/reference/bic/ExternalContextAccess.md

 knows the ID of the default space in the context to be involved in.
 If the given [:expectedefaultspaceid:] does not match the ID of the default space in the context [:contextparamid:], then the access to the context is forbidden.

+The [:join:] function replies the reference to the joined context.

 > **_Important Note:_** The context must already exist, and the default space inside this context must have the same ID
 > as [:expectedefaultspaceid:].